us country flag us country flag

 When to Use DDP

-In case you collaborate with reliable partners, such as international courier services by Meest, and you can easily work with the import side without any delays or complications, DDP is great for a seamless customer experience.
+In case you collaborate with reliable partners, such as international courier services by Meest, and you can easily work with the import side without any delays or complications, DDP is great for a seamless buyer experience.

 Making the Decision